 - The alleged conduct, if true, would constitute covered sexual harassment as defined in the Title IX Grievance Procedure; and

-- Complainant is currently participating in, or attempting to participate in, the education programs, employment, or activities of Iona College.
+- Complainant is currently participating in, or attempting to participate in, the education programs, employment, or activities of Iona University.

 - Respondent is any individual who has been reported to be the perpetrator of conduct that could constitute covered sexual harassment.

-If all of the elements are met, the College will investigate the allegations according to this Grievance Process.
+If all of the elements are met, the University will investigate the allegations according to this Grievance Process.

 B. Definitions of Title IX per the Final Rule